CALL FOR PAPERS

 CELL SYSTEMS PARTNERSHIP

 All papers accepted for oral presentations at RECOMB that are of salient biological interest will be considered for the RECOMB special issue of Cell Systems.
 Selected authors will be invited to submit to Cell Systems and, if papers are accepted there, they will be included in the RECOMB special issue.
 Editors at Cell Systems will actively collaborate with RECOMB authors during a streamlined review process involving the RECOMB reviewers and up to 2 additional biological reviewers.
-Authors will be notified of whether their paper is accepted for oral presentation at RECOMB and simultaneously whether they will be invited to submit to Cell Systems for consideration in the RECOMB special issue by December 23, 2019.
+Authors will be notified as to whether their paper is accepted for oral presentation at RECOMB and simultaneously whether they will be invited to submit to Cell Systems for consideration in the RECOMB special issue by December 18, 2020.

 If a paper is submitted for oral presentation at RECOMB, the authors can simultaneously submit their full paper to the journal of their choice and elect to have a two-page short paper published in the LNBI proceedings in lieu of a full proceedings paper.
 Note that full papers accepted to RECOMB must be submitted to a preprint server by the camera-ready deadline as described above.
 Papers accepted for oral presentation that have been accepted to a journal other than Cell Systems or Journal of Computational Biology at the time of the meeting may be moved to the Highlights track at the discretion of the PC Chair.